 By Bob Pakes

 Marilyn Monroe appears to be in very good spirits throughout the shooting of the movie.
 She has never looked more natural and ‘real’ than in these photos.
-Of course, there is the occasional professional pose in the direction of a photographer (as if she almost couldn’t help playing the role of Marilyn Monroe as opposed to being the real person she also was).
-But the bulk of the photos show her without her usual masks, without the glamour, vulnerable in the true sense of the word.
+Of course, there is the occasional professional pose in the direction of a photographer, as if she almost couldn’t help playing the ‘character’ of Marilyn Monroe, but the bulk of the photos show her without her usual masks, without the glamour, and vulnerable in the true sense of the word.
 Monroe is also overweight and the constant struggles throughout her private life had made her look much older than the 34 she was at that time.
-It’s almost as if she had finally dropped the glamorous image she had created of herself and went back to being Norma Jeane Mortenson.
+It’s as if she had finally dropped the glamorous image she had created for herself and went back to being Norma Jeane Mortenson.
 The Misfits was the last movie Marilyn Monroe ever completed, she died in August 1962 (at age 36).
 The cause of her death is still a mystery.

 This Misfits was also Clark Gable‘s last movie.
 He did not live to attend the premiere in early ’61 and died on November 16, 1960 (59 years old), only 10 days after finishng the movie.

 Montgomery Clift only made three more movies after The Misfits.
 He died in 1966 (45 years old).
 On the night he died, The Misfits was on TV, when he was asked by his personal asistant if he wanted to watch the movie, his answer was “Absolutely not!”.
 These were the last words he ever spoke to anyone.
 Clift died of a heart attack.

 Women always want to know what you’re thinking.